 It’s like the lyrics to the Smiths song, ’Heaven Knows I’m Miserable Now’, trotted out every year.
 The music video stars the forlorn Venice Film Festival artistic director Alberto Barbera, wandering the Lido hopelessly, singing the same mournful refrain: he’s looking for a female film director and he can’t find a female film director.
 So, this year, he’s going to programme the new film by convicted child rapist Roman Polanski instead.
 And the “version integrale” of Gaspar Noe’s Irreversible.
-Fade to white, old, grey.
+And add a warm welcome to Nate Parker.
 Time to turn over.

 In a community exhausted by the constant stream of tired excuses as to why there are so few seats at the top table for exciting, by-now-well-established female film directors, this year’s Venice marks a new low.
 The doors at the Palazzo del Cinema have always been closed to women: this year’s tally of two female directors in Competition, is, in sad reality, a doubling of the lone representative of last year, and in 2017 as well.
 It’s a figure to be ashamed of: In the last three years, only four female directors out of 63 have competed at Venice – that’s a paltry 6.3%.